hideki14/05ReproducibleResearchPA1/PA1/PA1_template.md

 ## 6 2012-10-07             11015
 ```

-As, we can see, the dataframme "daily.sum" has column "date" and "daily.total.steps."
+As, we can see, the dataframe "daily.sum" has column "date" and "daily.total.steps."
 I then plotted the histogram of the "daily.total.steps."